 Cape Girardeau, MO 63701

-The Catholic Committee for Scouting hosts an annual Spring Service Project.
+The Diocesan Youth Adventure Program Committee hosts an annual Spring Service Project.
 We have worked at the Kitchen garden, Catholic Charities of Southern Missouri Offices, and the grounds at the Mary Queen of Peace Solitude.

 Steubenville Youth Conference

 Each year, the Office of Youth Ministry of the Archdiocese of St. Louis bring the Steubenville Youth Conference to the grounds of Missouri State University in Springfield.
 Registration is usually in early February and the weekend events usually sell out quickly.
-Youth Ministers should contact the Youth Ministry Office in St. Louis to be sure you are on their mailing list, email@example.com.
-2017 dates are July 14-16 and July 21-23.
+Youth Ministers should contact the Youth Ministry Office in St. Louis to be sure you are on their mailing list, firstname.lastname@example.org.
+2018 dates are in July 13-15 and July 20-22.
 If you’d like to attend, contact the youth minister at your parish or the Office of Youth Ministry, 417-866-0841 and we can help you find a group.

 Check out this video about the Steubenville Youth Conference.
 It includes members from our diocese!